-Figure 2 shows a simplified block flow diagram (BFD) illustrating the major process sub-systems included in an IGCC plant.
+Figure 2 shows a simplified block flow diagram (BFD) illustrating the major process sub-systems included in a typical IGCC plant.
 The BFD shows an elevated-pressure (EP) air separation unit (ASU) integrated to the gas turbine (GT) operation by extracting some of the GT air compressor discharge as feed to reduce the ASU air compressor size and power consumption.
-The six operating IGCC plants cited, with the exception of the Wabash plant and Nakoso plant, all have EP ASU integration with the GT.
-The Buggenum and the Puertollano IGCC plants were designed with EP ASU/GT integration while the Tampa IGCC was modified in 2005 for EP ASU/GT integration; Edwardsport IGCC closely follows current Tampa IGCC design.
+Many IGCC plants including Polk Power Unit 1 have EP ASU integration with the GT as depicted in both Figures 1 and 2.
 Oxygen-depleted nitrogen from the EP ASU is compressed back to the GT as diluents for nitrogen oxide (NOx) control, and to maintain mass flow through the GT.
-Kemper County IGCC is to utilize air-blown transport gasification and Nakoso IGCC is also air-blown, and therefore do not incorporate an ASU.

 A more detailed process description of each of the processing units within an IGCC complex is presented in the discussion on IGCC process system sections.

 The flow scheme of Figure 2 represents a typical process arrangement of a near-term commercial IGCC design without CO2 capture.
 CO2 capture and sequestration (CCS) significantly impacts the overall IGCC efficiency, and the effects are addressed in the discussion Pre-Combustion CO2 Capture for Gasification Application.